-This stunning lake is in the Pyrenees on the Catalan side.
+This stunning lake in Spain is in the Pyrenees on the Catalan side.
 It’s in Espot in Lleida lying at an altitude of 1,910 meters.
 The lake forms part of the Aigüestortes Natural Park, which is the only one in the region of Cataluña.
 The Maurici lake measures 1,100 meters in length by 200 meters wide.

 4. Ibones de Anayet (Huesca)

-The Ibones de Anayet are a group of small lakes at an altitude of 2,233 meters high up in the Pyrennes and at the foot of the Anayet mountain.
+The Ibones de Anayet are a group of small lakes in Spain at an altitude of 2,233 meters high up in the Pyrennes and at the foot of the Anayet mountain.
 They are located in the municipality of Sallent de Gállego.

 5. La Laguna Negra (Soria)